IharLobach/docuscan/readme.md

 # Crop documents from photos

-Design to work with US Letter paper size only (at least, for now).
+Designed to work with US Letter paper size only (at least, for now).

 Create an environment `env/` inside the repo directory using conda and the file `environment.yml`